Establish why you need a new brand management system

-A brand management system is time saving: A large challenge for many companies that doesn’t have a brand management system is the time that is wasted on searching for files and other marketing material, or to wait for the marketing department to deliver requested material.
+A brand management system is time saving: A large challenge for many companies that don’t have a brand management system is the time that is wasted on searching for files and other marketing material or to wait for the marketing department to deliver the requested material.
 An unnecessary time thief that is easily avoidable.

 All employees get more flexibility: With for example proper technology for design templates, all employees can create their own material, without involving the designers.
 Your company avoids the traditional bottlenecks.
 Instead, everyone is self-serviced without breaking the brand profile.